 Role of Radiation Therapy for Children with Cancer

 Radiation therapy is used predominately in children for tumors of the brain, bone, or soft tissue.
 These brain tumors and sarcomas are often dependent on radiation therapy for cure.
 The recommended treatment varies based on the exact site, stage, and type of cancer found.
 Often, chemotherapy is integrated with the radiation, as is surgery.

 Types of Radiation Available

-Pediatric radiation therapy at the University of Florida and Jacksonville University Medical Center is done primarily by Dr. Nancy Mendenhall, and Dr. Rashmi Benda.
+Pediatric radiation therapy at the UF Health Department of Radiation Oncology in Gainesville and UF Health Proton Therapy Institute in Jacksonville is done primarily by Drs.
+Danny Indelicato, Julie Bradley, Ray Mailhot, Robert Amdur, and Robert Zlotecki.
 Patients are treated with combinations of external beams of radiation; this treatment is given 5 days a week, once or twice a day.
 Because the long-term effects of radiotherapy can be devastating, new techniques to minimize the potential long-term effects are utilized at the University of Florida.
 These include different methods of dividing the total radiation dose into one, two, or even three daily treatments (fractionation) and the use of new technology to prevent any unnecessary irradiation of tissues not involved with cancer.